mikkelertbjerg/gRPC-vs-REST/README.md

 ## Conclusion

 When we put the two charts next to each other, it's easy to see which one has an edge.
+The REST API is represented by the blue blocks, whilst gRPC is represented by the red blocks, just like previously.

 ![Comparison of results](Graphics/both_wide_payload.png)
 ![Comparison of results](Graphics/both_deep_payload.png)